jhfatehi/pisql-server/README.md

    `$ sudo mysql (open mysql shell as root user.)`
    `mysql> GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';`
    `mysql> FLUSH PRIVILEGES;`
-   `exit; (exits mysql)`
+   `exit;`

 1. You can now open the MySQL shell as a non-root user.

    `$ mysql -u bob -p`

 ### use mysql through ssh tunnel from client
-1. The phrase after '-L' is in the format
+1. The phrase after '-L' is in the format 'local_socket:host:hostport'.

-   local_socket:host:hostport.

 This binds localhost (127.0.0.1) port 3306 (the default MySQL port) from serverpi to the client's port 3307.
-The '-N' means: Do not execute a remote command.
-This is useful for just forwarding ports.
+The '-N' means 'Do not execute a remote command.
+This is useful for just forwarding ports.'
 This will open the tunnel.
 If the terminal window is closed the tunnel will also close.
-I am using port 3307 on the client instead of 3306 incase there is a local mysql server running on client.
+I am using port 3307 on the client instead of 3306 incase there is a local mysql server running on client which is using port 3306.
+Use the 'pi' user password when prompted.

    `$ ssh pi@serverpi -L 3307:127.0.0.1:3306 -N`

-1. (will open mysql shell.  use mysql username password.  this will require a mysql client be installed [$ sudo apt install mariadb-client])
+1. If you do not have a MySQL clinet installed do it now.

+   `$ sudo apt install mariadb-client`

+1. You can now access the MySQL server on the RPI from your client.
+Use the 'bob' user password when prompted.

-   `$ mysql --host=127.0.0.1 --port=3307 -u username -p `
+   `$ mysql --host=127.0.0.1 --port=3307 -u bob -p `

-1. (script needs to start with 'USE db_name')
+   `exit;`

+1. A database can be ceated by running an [SQL script](../testdb_schema.sql).

-   `$ mysql --host=127.0.0.1 --port=3307 -u username -p < testdb_schema.sql `
+   `$ mysql --host=127.0.0.1 --port=3307 -u username -p < testdb_schema.sql`

 1.  (script will run on db_name)